xcart/xcart-docs/_pages/kb_en/general_setup/installation/installation_guide.md

 Use X-Cart {% link "Beginner's Guide" ref_22Mt5dpo %} to set up your store and start selling.

 P.S.
-And don't forget about {% link 'security measures' ref_secureconfig %}!
+And don't forget about {% link "security measures" ref_4ewdbDM8 %}!

 ## Possible Installation Problems